506 New Cross Road,

 No one has favorited this theater yet

+Located in the southeast London district of Deptford.
 The Deptford Broadway Theatre opened on 27th December 1897.
 Designed by noted theatre architect W.G.R.
-Sprague, it was located on New Cross Road as it merges into Deptford Boadway at the corner of Tanners Hill, opposite Deptford High Street.
+Sprague, it was located on New Cross Road as it merges into Deptford Broadway at the corner of Tanners Hill, opposite Deptford High Street.
 Having a street corner location, its exterior was very similar to Sprague’s Coronet Theatre in Notting Hill, which was built the following year, and is still in use as a cinema.

 Inside the auditorium, it had seating provided for 556 in the pit, 74 in the orchestra stalls, 96 in the dress circle, 156 in the balcony 450 in the gallery and 40 in box seats.
 The stage was 80 feet wide and 40 feet deep, and there were six dressing rooms.

-By 1937 it was being operated as an independent cinema by Broadway Entertainments Ltd. It was taken over by the Granada Theatres Ltd. chain in May 1948, and was closed on 16th October 1949, to enable improvements to be carried out to the plans of cinema architect George Coles.
+By 1937 it was operated by the Clavering and Roase circuit.
+It was taken over by the Granada Theatres Ltd. chain in May 1948, and was closed on 16th October 1949, to enable improvements to be carried out to the plans of cinema architect George Coles.

 The Broadway Cinema re-opened on 21st December 1949, and it was re-named Century Cinema from 15th August 1955.
 Granada Theatres closed the Century Cinema on 30th April 1960 with Sid James in "Carry On Constable" and Joel Lawrence in "Roadracers"